A Love Letter to 2016, part 10: I want to know your name.

 Just three left!
 I’m embarrassed to admit, however, that your name. nearly didn’t make it onto this year-ender.
 As I noted a couple of months back, I’ve never been a big Shinkai Makoto fan, largely because his films have always felt somewhat ‘cold’ to me.
 His latest offering has definitely changed that—after I caught it for the second time when Madman brought it Down Under, it squeezed a couple of the other candidates that I’d been considering off this list.
 I just loved seeing Mitsuha and Taki find each other once again.

 ** WARNING ** SPOILERS AHEAD **

 But given how the fandom’s focus on ‘romance’ has driven me crazy in recent years, why did I like your name. this much?
 I’m not actually sure, to be honest.
 I’ve been listening to some podcasts about screenwriting in the US TV industry, and with regards to romantic plots, the writers always emphasise ‘chemistry’.
-But they also point out that the chemistry doesn’t have to be sexual.
-To me, that echoes a point that I’ve seen several Japanese writers (and Joss Whedon) make over the last few years, which is that they want to write about ‘strong, interesting relationships’ that aren’t necessarily sexual.
-To me, the point these writers are all trying to make is that strong relationships aren’t built on physical attraction, at least, not alone.
+But they also emphasise that the chemistry doesn’t have to be sexual.
+This echoes a point that I’ve seen several Japanese writers (and Joss Whedon) make over the last few years, which is that they want to write about ‘strong, interesting relationships’ that aren’t necessarily sexual.
+To me, what these writers are drawing attention to is the fact that strong relationships aren’t built on physical attraction, at least, not alone.
 The most important aspect is actually the emotional connection, which sees the two people in question inspire each other to be better versions of themselves.

 And that’s why, despite my growing apathy for the English-speaking fandom’s obsession with romance and romantic relationships, my tenth love letter to anime in 2016 goes to Mitsuha and Taki’s uplifting love story.